heidichen90/nostr-java/README.md

 ### Deliverable
 - I choose Kafka to be my queue system.
 I have created a topic called `nostr-topic`
-- To make sure this works, need to have a Kafka server running on local machine (will try to run it on docker later)
+- To make sure this works, need to have a Kafka server running on local machine (will try to run it on docker compose later)
 - I have created a KafkaProducer to send message to Kafka topic
 - I have created a KafkaConsumer to consume message from Kafka topic and store it in MySQL database
+- After subscribe to relay on Phase 3, call `http://localhost:3000/nostr/agg/getAggData` to get the latest 10 data from database

 [need to add a screenshot here]